daveanthonyc/Data-Structures-And-Algorithms/README.md

 These are implementations of all the DSA topics from the course by ThePrimeagen, "The Last Algorithms Course You'll Need".
 [Access the course here](https://frontendmasters.com/courses/algorithms/)

-**Helpful markdown notes are included on basic definitions and tradeoffs of the algorithms but more importantly some of my comments, and analysis on problem solving techniques**
+**Helpful markdown notes are included on basic definitions and tradeoffs of the algorithms but more importantly some of my comments, and analysis on problem solving techniques.**

-**My progress is denoted by the ticks next to the topics below** ✅
+**My progress is denoted by the ticks next to the topics below:** ✅

 ## Topics
 - Introduction [ ✅ ]